SeitaBV/v2g-liberty/README.md

 Now that you have a running Home Assistant, you're ready to install V2G Liberty in Home Assistant.
 We'll take you through the process step by step.

+### Install the file editor

+From the addons install the basic file editor or the visual studio IDE.
+You'll need this to edit some files later.

 ### Install HACS

 The Home Assistant Community Store (HACS) has loads of integrations that are not in the official store of HA.